deviantfero/wpgtk/README.md

-`wpgtk` uses [pywal](https://github.com/dylanaraps/pywal) as it's colorscheme generator, but builds upon it with a UI and other features, such as the abilty to mix and edit the colorschemes generated and save them with their respective wallpapers, having light and dark themes, hackable and fast GTK+ theme made specifically for `wpgtk` and custom keywords and values to replace in templates, for those who are not into automatic generated colorschemes, you can now also import colorschemes in JSON format, more details about this in the wiki.
+`wpgtk` uses [pywal](https://github.com/dylanaraps/pywal) as it's colorscheme generator, but builds upon it with a UI and other features, such as the abilty to mix and edit the colorschemes generated and save them with their respective wallpapers, having light and dark themes, hackable and fast GTK+ theme made specifically for `wpgtk` and custom keywords and values to replace in templates, for those who are not into automatic generated colorschemes, you can now also import colorschemes in JSON format, you can upload and download themes from the [wpgtk-colorschemes](https://github.com/deviantfero/wpgtk-colorschemes) repository.

 In short, `wpgtk` is a colorscheme/wallpaper manager with a template system attached which let's you create templates from any textfile and will replace keywords on it on the fly, allowing for great styling and theming possibilities.